 Another thing to keep in mind is, a Bill of Sale can be written as "straight transaction" or it can be a "conditional transaction" which may include something of value to be used as security for the payment of the funds.
 A straight Bill of Sale is a completed transaction.

-A free bill of sale form Bill of Sale forms will save you much time and money.
-Nevertheless, due to periodic changes in local, state and federal laws it's a wise course to first seek the professional advice of an experienced and qualified lawyer prior to using a free bill of sale form and bill of sale template.
+Note: Bill-of-sale.org does not provide legal advice.
+Please consult a local lawyer for legal advice.
+Due to periodic changes in local, state and federal laws it is wise to first seek the professional advice of an experienced and qualified lawyer prior to using a free bill of sale form and bill of sale template. © Copyright